LexXxik/lexxxik.github.io/_posts/2024-09-04-data-essentials.md

 On the other hand, there is qualitative data.
 These could be drink types: "spirit," "beer," "soft drink," or satisfaction levels: "dissatisfied," "neutral," "satisfied."
 Qualitative data usually have two or more categories.

-Have you noticed something peculiar about the examples of qualitative data?
+> Have you noticed something peculiar about the examples of qualitative data?
+{: .prompt-tip }

 There is a further distinction within qualitative data: **ordinal** and **nominal**.
 Ordinal data have a natural ordering, such as satisfaction ratings.
 In other words, the categories can be ORDERED, in this case from "dissatisfied" to "satisfied."
 Nominal data are just labels without natural ordering: "beer," "spirit," "soft drink."